greentfrapp/project-asimov/guide_outline.md

 1. [comic] When is AI not the answer? - man holding a ton of smart gadgets, "Is that a trick question?"
 2. Illusion
 3. Speed and Scale
-4. [comic] Power to accessibility ratio - grid comparison of power to accessibility technologies
+4. [comic] Power to accessibility ratio - grid comparison of power to accessibility technologies - this should probably be in blobs - for example gold will extend across different capacities for harm, ranging from gold flakes to King Midas
+   1. Nuclear Bomb - High power Low accessibility
+   2. AI - Mid-High power Mid-High accessibility
+   3. Knife - Low power High accessibility
+   4. Gun - Mid power Mid-low accessibility
+   5. Gold - Low power Low accessibility
 5. [comic] At Responsibility of the Engineer - "I can code."
 Uncle Ben replying with great power...

 ## Fairness